 Sound cancelling/blocking headphones for those that are sensitive to noise

 Individuals who are sensitive to sound may benefit from noise-cancelling headphones.
 Different types of headphones will suit different individuals, for example one person may prefer in-ear headphones and another may prefer over-ear headphones.

 Read through threads on Austism.org’s community section on their favourite headphones.

-Makaton is a universal sign language that allows users to communicate with signs and symbols.
+Makaton is a language that allows individuals to communicate with signs and symbols.
 The Makaton Charity states that “Children and adults can communicate straight away using signs and symbols.
 Many people then drop the signs or symbols naturally at their own pace, as they develop speech.”

 If you are interested in learning Makaton, the charity has active social media channels that teach different signs every week and a growing library of signs on their YouTube channel.

 For younger children, spend some of their allocated daily screentime watching Mr Tumble on Something Special.
 He uses Makaton signs and symbols throughout the programme.